rodrigocarvajal/biodataclub/meetings/2021-12_hackathon/README.md

 ## Hackathon Details

 Registration for the Bio-Data Club's Second Annual Hackathon will be open soon.
 The hackathon will commence  virtually on Thursday, December 9th 2021 at 9am and conclude with virtual project presentations on Friday, December 10th at 3pm.
 A hackathon is an event in which participants come together to build a software product during a short period of time.
 [Here is a short article](https://www.rasmussen.edu/degrees/technology/blog/what-is-a-hackathon/) describing what you can expect.
-[Last year’s hackathon](https://github.com/pstew/biodataclub/tree/master/meetings/2020-12_hackathon) featured nearly 40 participants working collaboratively on 6 projects.
-Like last year, projects featured in this year's hackathon all have potential benefits for Moffitt.
+[Last year’s hackathon](https://github.com/pstew/biodataclub/tree/master/meetings/2020-12_hackathon) featured 55 participants working collaboratively on 7 projects.

 Participation is completely optional, and Moffitt employees are under no obligation to participate.
 However, this will be a fun event and we encourage everyone to sign up!
 The event will be very low stakes, and we encourage friendly competition between teams.
 The winning team will be awarded a small prize and bragging rights for the year.
 Since work on hackathon projects will occur during an intensive 1.5 day period, please make sure to obtain permission to participate from your supervisor or PI.